holochain/holochain/docs/specs/src/hwp_3_correctness.md

 2.  **Completeness/Fit:** the system's apriori design elements that demonstrate fitness for purpose.
-We demonstrate this by describing how Holochain addresses, multi-agent reality binding, scalability, and shared-state finality.
+We demonstrate this by describing how Holochain addresses: multi-agent reality binding, scalability, and shared-state finality.

 3.  **Security:** the system's resilience to intentional disruption by